10 Dealership Marketing Strategies That Drive Sales

 10. Data-Driven Attribution and Budget Management

 You can’t improve what you don’t measure.
-Every dollar you spend on marketing should tie back to a sourced sale or a trackable lead.
-Use call tracking, UTM parameters, and CRM source tagging religiously.
-Review your cost-per-lead and cost-per-sale by channel monthly.
+Every marketing dollar should tie back to a sourced sale or a trackable lead.
+Use call tracking, UTM parameters, and CRM source tagging consistently.
+Review your cost-per-lead and cost-per-sale by channel every month.
 Cut what doesn’t perform.
 Double down on what does.

-Dealers who treat marketing spend like an investment rather than an expense, and who hold their agency accountable to real numbers, consistently outperform those who don’t.
+Dealers who treat marketing spend like an investment, and who hold their agency to real numbers, consistently outperform those who don’t.
 Willowood clients average 800% ROI across our programs.
-That’s the standard we hold ourselves to, and it’s the standard you should hold every vendor to.
+That’s the standard we hold ourselves to, and it’s the standard you should demand from every vendor you write a check to.

 Ready to build a marketing engine that actually produces?
 Call Willowood Ventures at 843-310-4108 or visit willowoodventures.com.
-Packages start at $4,995.
+Packages start with demo-call pricing.

 Frequently Asked Questions